commercetools/commercetools-email-retry-processor/README.md

 The API endpoint should cover the following steps:

-1. Fetch the current Email object by the given ID
+1. Fetch the current e-mail object by the given id (commercetools CustomObject UUID)
-1. After fetching it, send the email and process the result in the following way:
+1. After fetching it, send the e-mail and process the result in the following way:
-    - When the email delivery was successful
+    - If the e-mail delivery is successful
-      - Delete current Email object
+      - Delete the current e-mail object
-      - Set the Http status code "200" to the response
+      - Set the response Http status code to `200`
-    - When the email delivery fails temporarily
+    - If the e-mail delivery fails for a temporary reason (e.g. connection error, slow network, etc..)
-      - Set the status of the Email object to "pending"
+      - Set the status of the e-mail CustomObject to `pending`
-      - Set the Http status code "503" to the response
+      - Set the response Http status code to `503`
-    - When the email delivery fails permanently.
+    - If the e-mail delivery fails for a permanent reason (e.g. wrong e-mail address, etc..)
-      - Set the status of the Email object to "error"
+      - Set the status of the e-mail CustomObject to `error`
-      - Set the Http status code "400" to the response
+      - Set the response Http status code to `400`